keerthanabr/DES/README.md

 ii.
 F function: to impliment the F block iii.
 Encryption: main program to generate Cipher text iv.
 Decrytion: main program to decrypt

+Note:
+All the programs must be in the same current folder, as encryption and decrypton uses key and f_func to run.
+Use the cipher binary form of encryption in decryption to get back the original message.